 Because of this, the fight for our collective (and individual) soul will be one of our greatest challenges this transition cycle.
 As will safeguarding and protecting our shared humanity against those in our collective willing to sacrifice it.
 This is the fight of a lifetime we must all participate in.

-Humanity First
+What is the Humanity First Approach?

 By virtue of being born to humanity, every human being has a right to the development and fulfillment of his potentialities as a human being. ~ Ashley Montagu, anthropologist

-The Test of Our Time – If We Choose To Accept It
+The Test of Our Time – If We Choose to Accept It

 You always get tested the most before you progress to the next level. ~Anon

-These times are meant to test our resolve individuals and as a human collective and to test our ability to hold space for each other in the face of great fear, turmoil, violence and hate, perpetuated by the challenged parts of our human collective.
-As we are tested, we should remember as Bishop Desmond Tutu profoundly reminds us, we can only be human together.
+As our times become potentially more chaotic and unstable, this era will test our resolve as individuals and as a human collective, to hold space for each other, step up for each other and stick together, in the face of great fear, turmoil and potentially violence.
+So as we are tested, we should remember as Bishop Desmond Tutu profoundly reminds us – we can only be human together.
+And we are and will always be bound to each other.

-We are and will always be, bound to each other.
-And whether we understand this fully or not, what affects one affects all.
-Which means that while we have those in our collective more than ready for long-awaited change and progress, willing to do what is needed for it, we also have those in our collective who profoundly afraid of change and who are deeply embedded in the emotional cycles of denial, apathy, and violence.
-If we continue to allow our collective to be fractured in this way – with some of us moving forward and some of us stuck and left behind, we will continue to perpetuate the same cycles again and again.
-This time, with those stuck in the old energies of the status quo, now the deeply bitter minority left behind, forever plotting the return of the way things were.
-We will not make the progress we seek, if continue to find it acceptable to leave our own people behind.
-We must do better than what we’ve done before.
+And whether we understand this fully yet or not, what affects one affects all.
+Which means that while we have those in our collective more than ready for long-awaited change and progress, willing to do what is needed for it, we also have those in our collective who are profoundly afraid of that very change, and deeply entrenched in the emotional cycles of resentment, denial, apathy, and violence.

-How we do this, will be up to those called up for the task, and that we, collectively choose (and keep accountable) to do so as our representatives.
-But it is possible.
-We only need to remember that we are first and foremost, a part of the powerfully resilient human lineage on this planet.
+As we face our challenges head-on, we must remember first and foremost that we are a part of the powerfully resilient human lineage on this planet.
 And even while we differ in our cultures, customs, norms, ideas and beliefs, we all still belong to the human family.
-We all still want the opportunity to live prosperously, to be abundant, to self-actualize, to love, to be safe, to thrive not just survive.
+We all still want the opportunity to live prosperously, to be abundant, to self-actualize, to love, to feel safe, to thrive not just survive.
 And we all, call this extraordinary planet home.

 ~ Love, Carmen